robmccormack89/docker-wp-starter/readme.md

-# Wordpress Docker template with Traefik
+# A local development environment template for Wordpress; using Docker & Traefik

 This is my template to host Wordpress sites in a local development environment.